mrspaceman/my-blog-pages/_posts/2024-01-06-building-log-cabin.md

 * delivered very wet despite it being a dry day

 Instructions abysmal
-* links to winchester cabin, which is different
+* links to winchester cabin, which is different (I could not find any Devon specific instructions on the web, except a youtube video which we followed)
 * parts list incomplete and confusing

 wood poor quality and warped